henrivain/henrivain/README.md

 ## A Little Background

 I started my programming career back in 2021.
 I wanted to ease my upper secondary school math studies by automating moving data between my Latex math editor and calculator.
 Back then I didn't have any experience in coding which meant I had to learn everything while writing the [app](https://github.com/henrivain/Matikkaeditorinkaantaja).
-This project with many others has thaught me a lot about software development.
+This project with many others has taught me a lot about software development.

 Alhough coding was very hard at first, it grew to a nearly daily habit for me.
 I started my programming career with python but quickly switched to C#.
 I found C#'s strongly typing very powerful and haven't switched away from C# after that.